5 memorable moments from Trump’s chaotic testimony in NY fraud trial

 “I am not here and these people are not here to hear what he has to say; we are here to hear him answer questions,” Engoron continued.
 “It’s very simple.
 Is this an accurate number?
 It’s very simple.”

-Unprompted, the former president replied: “This is a very unfair trial — very, very — and I hope the public is watching,” Trump said.
+Unprompted, the former president replied: “This is a very unfair trial — very, very — and I hope the public is watching.”

-Shortly after, at state lawyer Kevin Wallace’s request, Engoron called a 15-minute break so that Trump attorney Chris Kise could speak with the former president about streamlining his testimony.
+Shortly after, at Wallace’s request, Engoron called a 15-minute break so that Kise, Trump’s attorney, could speak with the former president about streamlining his testimony.
 That leveled out the day somewhat, and the afternoon of Trump’s testimony largely went off without a hitch.

 Trump calls judge, NY AG ‘frauds’